logical-luke/projects-replicator/README.md

-# Toggl Pusher
+# ClickUp Integrator
-Live replication of tasks and projects to Toggl
+Live replication of tasks and projects from and to ClickUp